Alternity156/AudicaExScoring/README.md

 You can also change the score calculation from Audica to Linear.
 Default settings are Audica visuals and Audica calculations.
 If you do not have ModSettings, you can grab it [here](https://github.com/octoberU/ModSettings) or manually change settings in [Audica Folder]/UserData/MelonPreferences.cfg .

+## Thanks
+This mod uses code or concepts from other mods and software such as:

+[SongBrowser](https://github.com/Silzoid/SongBrowser) Mod (Song Downloading, Favorite system, Song deliting) [NotReaper](https://github.com/octoberU/NotReaper/tree/2021-upgrade) (Target Icons for song data)